Hair Care

 Brown

-mascara, which didn't make me look like a raccoon, but I can't seem to find it
+mascara, which doesn't make me look like a raccoon.

 Bobbi